Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Discussion

 Finally, the optimization procedure described by algorithm \ref{algo} is quite simple.
-One may consider developing it into a refined procedure by adding some constrains on the product exposure time times source current intensity.
-Indeed, when asking a count level CL in the image, the algorithm adapt that product to reach that level.
-In practice both parameters are limited.
-The source is physically limited by the design of the source and the exposure time is in practice limited to get a reasonable acquisition time or by the need in time resolution for in-situ experiment for example.
-Additionally, one may include additional modalities in the comparison.
+One may consider developing it by adding some constrains on the product exposure time times source intensity.
+Indeed, when asking a count level CL in the image, the algorithm adapts that product to reach that level.
+In practice, both parameters are limited.
+The source is physically limited by its design and the exposure time is in practice limited to get a reasonable acquisition time or by the need in time resolution for in-situ experiment for example.
+Additionally, one may include additional modalities.
 For example, it would be straightforward to consider the absorption image obtained uniquely on the low energy bin.
 This would consider an absorption modality where some low and high energies are ignored.
-This may be interesting for a case like the one depicted in figure \ref{fig:kes_abs_domain}.b where the contrast is mainly due to the absorption difference in the low energy bin, but the high energy image is contrasted in the opposite manner and finally reduces the global contrast if summing the counts from both energy bins.
+This may be interesting in a case like the one depicted in figure \ref{fig:kes_abs_domain}.b where the contrast is mainly due to the absorption difference in the low energy bin.
+Since the high energy image is contrasted in the opposite manner, summing the counts from both energy bins finally reduces the global contrast.